 How to measure your breastshield size

 There are a few different techniques to get an idea of what your shield size will be.
-You will get a more accurate measurement if you measure after pumping, as your nipples will swell during pumping and if you measure nipples when they are ‘at rest’ then the measurement may be too small.
-If you are measuring nipples ‘at rest’ instead of after pumping then add 2-3mm to the measurement.
+You will get a more accurate measurement if you measure after pumping, as your nipples will swell during pumping and if you measure nipples when they are ‘at rest’ then the measurement will be too small.

 You can use a piece of string to measure around the base of your nipple and then divide by 3.14 (takes you back to circle geometry at school, right?).
 Or you can try measuring across the base of the nipple with a ruler.
 You want to get end up with the diameter or width of the base of your nipple.
 Be careful not to include any areola in the measurement.
 This can be tricky so doing it in front of a mirror or using a smart phone in selfie mode may be helpful.